RouteVN/route-graphics/tasks/TASK/000/TASK-003.md

 All elements have to follow specific interface, they have add, update, remove.

-All animations have different interface.
+All animations have animations interface.

-All audio also have different interface.
+All audio also have audio interface.